AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/tPrime_helper/README.md

 Notes:
 - Since auxiliary data is usually collected at lower sample rates, a probe should be selected as the reference tostream

-- Stated above, but worth repeating: this helper module assumes data stored in the probe folder format, with phy output written to <probe_folder>\imecN_ks2
+- Stated above, but worth repeating: this helper module assumes data stored in the probe folder format, with phy output written to <probe_folder>\imecN_ks2, sync edge files for each probe stored in the probe folder, etc. Any other file organization will cause errors.

 Parameters
 ----------